skygate/skylabs-redux/docs/tutorial.md

 ![(React App)](image1.png)

 So now we have our boilerplate app.
-Next we need to clear the app structure, for that you need do the following
+Next, we need to clear the app structure, for that, you need to do the following

 ```
 rm src/App.* src/serviceWorker.js src/logo.svg